-Cat food is the best source of nourishment for cats.
-It is nutritionally balanced and meets all his needs.
-As a rule of thumb, it is not recommended you give your cat human foods, but if you do, make sure it is safe for your cat to eat and make it an occasional treat only.
+Cat food is the best source of food for cats, it nutritionally balanced and meets all their nutritional needs.
+As a rule, it is not recommended you share human food with your cat, but if you do, make sure it is safe and make it an occasional treat only.

-Avoid giving your cat soft cheeses such as brie and camembert.
+Do not give cats soft cheeses such as brie and camembert.

 Yoghurt is good to give to a cat who is on a course of antibiotics.
 These drugs not only kill harmful bacteria, but they also kill good bacteria in the gut, which can lead to diarrhea.
 Yoghurt can replace good bacteria.

 Cooked chicken or turkey

 This is a great option for a cat who is sick or recovering from a sickness.
 It is tasty enough to encourage a cat to eat but bland enough to not cause an upset tummy.
 Most cats love small pieces of cooked chicken.

 Most cats love tinned fish, and it is an excellent way to encourage a cat who has lost his or her appetite to eat.
 However, be extremely careful feeding your cat fish as cats can become tuna junkies.
 They can also develop yellow fat disease, which is caused by feeding too much fish that is deficient in vitamin E.